mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 ## Bonus: Some articles I didn't count

-Some of my own favourite **post-2009 articles** (that's when I started reading the magazine) that are pretty long but not long enough to make this list:
+Some of my own favourite **post-2009 articles** (that's when I started reading the magazine) that are pretty long but not quite long enough to make this list:
 * [Blood Relatives](https://www.newyorker.com/magazine/2024/08/05/did-the-uks-most-infamous-family-massacre-end-in-a-wrongful-conviction) by Heidi Blake (2024, 16k words) on a multiple murder in the U.K. and a possible wrongful conviction;
 * [The Prisoner of Echo Special](https://www.newyorker.com/magazine/2019/04/22/guantanamos-darkest-secret) by Ben Taub (2019, 19k words) on the Guantánamo prisoner Mohamedou Salahi;
 * [The White Darkness](https://www.newyorker.com/magazine/2018/02/12/the-white-darkness) by David Grann (2018, 21k words) on a polar explorer (book of the same title);